HolgerHees/cloudsync/README.md

 **java >= 7 and Java Cryptography Extension (JCE)**

-To use it copy 'config/cloudsync.config.default' to 'config/cloudsync.config' and Set your PASSPHRASE, REMOTE_CLIENT_ID and REMOTE_CLIENT_SECRET.
+To use it, copy 'config/cloudsync.config.default' to 'config/cloudsync.config' and set your PASSPHRASE, REMOTE_CLIENT_ID and REMOTE_CLIENT_SECRET.

 to create a backup of '/data' call: